Mojolicious::Guides::Contributing - Contributing to Mojolicious

 It's not a feature without a test and documentation.

 A feature is only needed when the majority of the user base benefits from it.

-Features may only be changed in a major release or after being deprecated for at least 3 months.
+Features may only be changed in a major release, to fix a serious security issue, or after being deprecated for at least 3 months.

-Refactoring and deprecations should be avoided if no important feature depends on it.
+Refactoring and deprecations should be avoided if there are no substantial benefits.